booptroopeugene/booptroopeugene/posts/black-lives-matter-protests-in-eugene-birth-rise-of-local-citizen-journalists.md

   shed, glass shattered, but through it something stronger has risen.
 Something beautiful and so American that it deserves some much-needed recognition.
 tags:
+  - post
-  - postblack_unity
+  - black_unity
-  - BLM
+  - blm
   - breonna taylor
   - clea ibrahim
   - eugene
-  - Eugene Oregon
   - george floyd
   - i cant breathe
   - police intimidation
   - police misconduct
-  - Protesting
+  - protesting
   - public outcry
   - say their names
-  - Tre Stewart
+  - tre stewart
 ---
 In the wake of the George Floyd murder by Officer Derek Chauvain, there have been countless protests.
 There have been riots – there have been tears shed, glass shattered, but through it something stronger has risen.
 Something beautiful and so American that it deserves some much-needed recognition.